WRITTEN BY Kate Naylor

 5. Depth and breadth of learning!

-The requirements for certification in the EAP/L field are wide and varied - pay close attention to what it takes to become certified and consider the client perspective.
-What is best for our clients, who have little to no information about what it takes to say “certified in EAP/L”?
+The requirements for certification in the EAS field are wide and varied - pay close attention to what it takes to become certified and consider the client perspective.
+What is best for our clients, who have little to no information about what it takes to say “certified in EAP, EAT, or EAL”?